 Moreover, complexity of music notation is a supplementary challenge: the fundamental unit of music notation (the note) is itself a complex object, made of a note head, a stem, a flag or a beam, possibly an accidental and dynamic markings such as staccato dot.
 This complex object can be modified in its fundamental meaning - pitch and duration - by its environment (clef, key signature, time signature...).

-The results of the comparison could be distorted by errors introduced by the context (notation software, music format, etc...).
-Therefore, a good methodology for comparing results must involve definition of different ratios for each kind of error.
+The results of the comparison can be distorted by errors in context which cannot be taken in account by the comparison test himself (tempo marking).
+Thus, a good methodology for comparing results must involve definition.
 An error of clef, for example, would produce an error for each note in the MIDI output, while being easily corrected by just one correction in the notation format.
-These errors must be detected and corrected at the earliest step possible, since they could induce wrong automatic corrections and artefacts performed by the software at a later stage (for example, error in time signature could generate an automatic completion of measures in the notation software, by introducing incorrect rests for completing measures).
+These errors must be corrected at the earliest step possible, since errors done could induce bad corrections and artefacts introduced by software at a later step (for example, error in time signature could introduce completion of measures in notation software, by introduction of incorrect rests for completion of measures).
 In the same manner, a normalisation must be done at an earlier stage to correct possible errors of non-significant features such as tempo markings which could introduce differences in the final output.